Siddhartha-Raghuwanshi/Uber-Sales-Analysis/Uber Problems and Business requirements.md

-Here is your content beautifully formatted, structured, and enhanced with icons — **fully ready for a GitHub README `.md` file**.

----

 # 🚖 **Uber Analytics – Problems & Business Requirements**

 Below is a clear breakdown of the business requirements handled in the Uber Analytics Dashboard.
 Each section outlines the insights users can explore.